Poll Reveals Widespread Unease with Foreign-Based Antivirus Providers

 55 percent of employees agree or strongly agree that American government agencies should be barred from using antivirus services of companies with headquarters based outside the US.
 By comparison, just 21 percent disagree or strongly disagree with that pronouncement, and another quarter of respondents have no opinion on the matter.

 Given that a majority of respondents favor restriction of foreign-based software on government IT, it’s clear that improving cybersecurity will remain a major concern going forward, likely to the detriment of companies like Kaspersky Lab.
-Indeed, on the same day DHS issued its directive, the Senate also amended the National Defense Authorization Act to include a ban on Kaspersky products.
+On the same day DHS issued its directive, the Senate also amended the National Defense Authorization Act to include a ban on Kaspersky products.

 “Antivirus is the ultimate back door,” says Blake Darché, a former analyst in the National Security Agency (NSA).
 “It provides consistent, reliable, and remote access that can be used for any purpose, from launching a destructive attack to conducting espionage on thousands or even millions of users.”
-Perhaps for that reason, intelligence directors at the CIA, FBI, DIA, and NGA have all said under Senate testimony that they would not be comfortable using Kaspersky products.
+For that reason, intelligence directors at the CIA, FBI, DIA, and NGA have all said under Senate testimony that they would not be comfortable using Kaspersky products.